NSSM - the Non-Sucking Service Manager

-If you determine why the service failed and take action to correct the problem, you can use the Windows service manager to send a continue signal to the service, which will be shown as Paused.
+If you determine why the service failed and take action to correct the problem, you can send a Continue control to the service, which will be shown as Paused.
 In this way you can avoid having to wait for the next restart attempt.

 nssm can redirect the managed application's I/O to any path

 useful if your application expects to be able to log to the console.